Used Oil Sampling

-Oil sampling is a method of collecting a volume of fluid from lubricated or hydraulic machinery for the purpose of oil analysis.
-When collecting an oil sample, it is highly important to make sure that procedures are used to minimize sample disturbance during and after the sampling process.
-Oil samples are usually taken into a small, clear and clean bottle which is sealed and sent to a laboratory for analysis.
+Used oil sampling is a method of collecting a volume of fluid from lubricated or hydraulic machinery for the purpose of oil analysis.
+When collecting a used oil sample, it is highly important to make sure that procedures are used to minimize sample disturbance during and after the sampling process.
+Used oil samples are usually taken into a small, clear and clean bottle which is sealed and sent to a laboratory for analysis.
 Proper oil sampling is critical for maintaining an effective oil analysis program.
 Oil analysis is pointless without a representative sample.
-There are two major goals in obtaining a representative oil sample; one to maximize data density.
+There are two major goals in obtaining a representative used oil sample; one to maximize data density.
 Other is to minimize data disturbance.
 It is mandatory to make sure that the sample does not become contaminated during the sampling process, otherwise end up in disturb and distort data.

 SAMPLING INSTRUCTIONS & PRECAUTIONS

 For best results, we suggest the following procedure and precautions when taking the sample.

 INSTRUCTIONS FOR TAKING THE SAMPLE

 The sample should be taken not more than 30 minutes after shutdown.

 - Ensure equipment information label/sticker is filled out correctly and completely.

 - Remove sticky back and apply to the sample bottle.

 - Bring oil to be sampled to operating temperature.
 This will assure that the insoluble and semi-soluble material is suspended evenly throughout the system.

 - Always sample from the upstream of filters and downstream of machine components to ensure that no data like particles is being removed by filters or separators.
 Insert supplied tubing through top of pump until approximately 10 mm protrudes into bottle space and tighten tube nut with finger pressure.
 Screw bottle on pump firmly.